annickboel/skills/VUE/VUE-Part4.md

 >         The Header section will cover 100% of the screen with
 >         The Left section will cover 75% of the screen width
 >         The Right section will cover 25% of the screen with.
->         The Blog layout will be implemened as a component name BlogLayout
+>         The Blog layout will be implemented as a component name BlogLayout
 >         The three sections will be implemented as components (BlogLayoutHeader, BlogLayoutLeft and BlogLayoutRight).
 >         All the components needed for the layout will be placed in the components directory
 >       Acceptance tests: